Catenation

 In chemistry, catenation is the bonding of atoms of the same element into a series, called a chain.
-A chain or a ring shape may be open if its ends are not bonded to each other (an open-chain compound), or closed if they are bonded in a ring (a cyclic compound).
+A chain or a ring may be open if its ends are not bonded to each other (an open-chain compound), or closed if they are bonded in a ring (a cyclic compound).
 The words to catenate and catenation reflect the Latin root catena, "chain".

 Carbon

-Catenation occurs most readily with carbon, which forms covalent bonds with other carbon atoms to form longer chains and structures.
+Catenation occurs most readily with carbon, which forms covalent bonds with other carbon atoms to form long chains and structures.
 This is the reason for the presence of the vast number of organic compounds in nature.
 Carbon is most well known for its properties of catenation, with organic chemistry essentially being the study of catenated carbon structures (and known as catenae).
 Carbon chains in biochemistry combine any of various other elements, such as hydrogen, oxygen, and biometals, onto the backbone of carbon.